Folks…I ACTUALLY did a DIY project! Aren't you proud? And trust me, if I can do this, YOU can do this. Why?

 We ordered some cheap but sturdy guitar hooks online and hung our babies.
 We could instantly see that it didn't look right, it needed something.

-I went to Deseret Industries (our local thrift store chain) and tried to find some sheet music.
-I couldn't find what I wanted and almost gave up...then I noticed these babies:
+I went to a thrift store and tried to find some sheet music.
+I couldn't find what I wanted and almost gave up…then I noticed these babies:

 A whole set of OLD sheet music books.
 They couldn't have been more perfect!
 I bought two books at $3 each and took them home.